svareille/OnlyKey-backup-reader/README.md

 In case you lost access to your OnlyKey and don't have a spare one available, you can use this application as a **temporary** replacement.

+You can also use this app to obtain a raw unencrypted backup.
+Use the `-r` option to save this raw backup to a file.
+The best way to read this file afterward is to open it with an hexadecimal editor.
+The format of the backup is described in [backup-format.md](backup-format.md).

-This app won't modify the backup, but could create a new one in future improvements.
+This app won't modify the backup.

 Backups for the OnlyKey Duo should work too, but not tested.

 ## Features

-*OnlyKey backup reader* currently support and plan to support the following features.
+*OnlyKey backup reader* currently supports the following features.

 ### Backup decoding
 - [x] Read passphrase-protected backup